aholstenson/miio/README.md

 without figuring out the token.
 Most devices hide their token, such as Yeelights and the Mi Robot Vacuum.

-I'm looking for a way to support these devices, if you have any information about how to do this please contact me by e-mailing, opening an issue or a pull request.
+[Finding tokens](tokens.md) contains more information about how to get the token of those devices.

 ## Discovering devices